 You may even be flooding inboxes yourself.
 With your own message, for your own reasons.

 As a copywriter I absolutely advocate for a strong email marketing presence.
 I could list the benefits of the process with one eye shut and one hand up in the air as I turn in a 360-degree circle.

 But, how do I know this?
-Because I read about it?
+Because I’ve read about it… and then tested it!

 I’ve decided to test out the theories and see if the results stack up.

 I can confirm, I was wrong about a few things.

 Here’s a copywriter’s honest review on email marketing;

 This blew my mind, because I have always sent out emails on Sundays.
 The thought behind it was that a lot of people are home from work, it’s a weekend, it’s a lazy day and more often than not, the mind of a human on Sunday is more relaxed than that of a Monday.